EricZrZ/EricZrZ.github.io/_posts/2023-05-24-neural_network.md

 **Metric:**

 - Human consumption
-- To show the differece between prediction and actual value
+- To show the difference between prediction and actual value

 ## Confusion matrix

-Confusion matrix is a popular method used to measure the performance of classification problem.
+Confusion matrix is a popular method used to measure the performance of classification problems.
-The confusion matrix conposes four parts: true positive, false positive, false negative, and true negative, which is shown in the table below.
+The confusion matrix composes four parts: true positive, false positive, false negative, and true negative, which is shown in the table below.

 <table style="border-collapse: collapse; border: none; border-spacing: 0px;">
 	<tr>